vicwomg/pikaraoke/docs/TROUBLESHOOTING.md

 ### I'm getting this ChromeDriver error on launch: "session not created: DevToolsActivePort file doesn't exist"

 Are you trying to launch over SSH?
 That probably indicates that chromedriver doesn't know which display to launch the browser on.
-If so, you may need to specify the native display of the remote device using this command: `DISPLAY=:0.0 ./pikaraoke.sh`.
-Note that Pikaraoke 1.2.1 and newer should do this for you.
+If so, you may need to specify the native display of the remote device using this command: `DISPLAY=:0.0 pikaraoke`.

-You can alternately run headless if you launch the splash screen manually on a separate machine: `./pikaraoke.sh --headless`
+You can alternately run headless if you launch the splash screen manually on a separate machine: `pikaraoke --headless`

 ### How do I dismiss the Splash confirmation screen on an in-TV browser? (like a Samsung TV with web browsing)